Polaroid type 55

 Polaroid Type 55 film is a black-and-white peel-apart Polaroid film that yields both a positive print and a negative image that can be used to create enlargements.

 The film speed is given by the manufacturers as 50 ISO, however that applies only to the positive component.
 The negative is rated by Polaroid as 25 ISO though it is possible to rate the negative at 32 ISO).

 After processing the film is peeled apart to reveal positive and negative images.
-To prevent fading and physical damage the positive image requires a protective coating (included in the box) while the negative requires a clearing solution: Polaroid recommends an 18% Sodium-Sulfite solution but some users favour Kodak's Hypo-Clear works.
+To prevent fading and physical damage the positive image requires a protective coating (included in the box) while the negative requires a clearing solution: Polaroid recommends an 18% Sodium-Sulfite solution but some users favour Kodak's Hypo-Clear.
 Polaroid also recommends a hardening fixative to protect the negative from scratches as Type 55 negatives are thin compared to other 4x5" negatives, and the emulsion is extremely delicate.

 These negatives are fine-grained, have a broad tonal range and are of extremely high resolution, on the order of 150 LP/mm, can create large prints and are suitable for contact printing, particularly involving Cyanotype and Van Dyke brown to create 'blueprint' and 'sepia' prints respectively.

 Polaroid Type 55 (like all Type 50 series film) requires a Polaroid Model 545 Film Packet Back.
 This is mounted onto the back of a camera, usually a large format 4x5 inch type, in place of a conventional film carrier.
 A self-contained waterproof transparent sleeve containing positive and negative film sheets and a small reservoir of reagent gel is inserted into the Packet Back, an exposure made and the Packet Back is removed.
 By flipping a lever and withdrawing the sleeve the gel is squeezed between the negative and positive emulsion layers.
 After the set time the layers can be peeled apart. some gel is retained at the edges, creating positive and negative images.